Preface of a Saint (1)

 informing him that the bishop of Rupert's Land had made a request for

-a schoolmaster at Moose Factory, and that he had been appointed to fill
+a schoolmaster at Moose Factory, in northern Ontario, and that he had been appointed to fill

 the position.
 They also told him to prepare to leave within a month, and